theoptips/mentor_FAQ/FAQ.md

 - Ans 044 Looking for an overview of Convolutional Neural Networks? search for CS231 a course by Stanford on youtube.
 Watch 1-5 episodes if possible.
 Definitely watch episode 5 if time is limited.
 - Ans 045 [sklearn scikit-learn cheatsheet](https://medium.com/data-science-bootcamp/scikit-learn-sklearn-cheatsheet-72739349da70) use Medium membership or Browser Incognito Mode
 - Ans 046 nanodegrees are by nature nano, cannot cover all hot topics, but thankfully Udacity School of AI has plenty of resources to offer.
 October 2019 currently the Amazon Web Service (AWS DeepRacer challenge course if on-going and free.
 If you want to get an intro to Reinforcement Learning, self-driving cars check it out.
 Of course the full Reinforcement Learning nanodegree and self-driving car nanodegree is available.
 I have seen BMW, Benz, Lyft and Uber recruit Udacity graduates in the self-driving nanodegree. [link](https://www.udacity.com/aws-deepracer-scholarship) AWS Deep Racer after project 1 and project 2 this course will be easy to understand
+- Ans 047 PCA error ValueError: operands could not be broadcast together with shapes (6,3) (2,) .
+This is just an example, but notice that there's a discrepency of column dimensions?
+This happens when the dataset used to fit the PCA has different number of columns as the dataset we are trying to use the PCA model to transform.

 # Related FAQ
 - Pytorch VGG error no attribute 001 002